-Paint and decorate cardboard hearts in this open-ended process art activity for Valentine’s Day.
-These DIY Valentines for kids are so simple and easy to create!
+Paint and decorate cardboard hearts in this fun process art activity for Valentine’s Day.
+These DIY Valentines for kids are so easy to make!

-I recently bought some Mala squeeze paint from IKEA after reading good things about it.
-We chose the fluorescent paint and it provided bright, beautiful coverage on the cardboard.
+We used Mala squeeze paint from IKEA for this project which provided bright, beautiful coverage on the cardboard.
 If you’ve never tried this paint, I think you’ll like it!
-But certainly any acrylic or tempera paint will work!
+But certainly any acrylic or tempera paint will work as well.

-This is the fun part!
-Use whatever you have lying around the house–pom poms, glitter, ribbons, sequins, googly eyes, feathers–any of these will work great to add to the valentines.
+Use whatever craft materials you have at home such as pom poms, glitter, ribbons, sequins, googly eyes, feathers–any of these will work great to add to the valentines.

 Then grab a bottle of glue and let your little (or big) kid squeeze away.

-We ended up with quite a lot of glue sitting on the cardboard (similar to our paint situation).
-All the more opportunity for decorating.
+We ended up with quite a lot of glue sitting on the cardboard, perfect for glitter and pom poms.

-Homemade valentines take a little extra time but are so worth it and the process is so fun for kids (& adults)!
-If you’re like me with small kids, you just have to start extra early!
+Homemade valentines take a little extra time but are so worth it and the process is so fun for kids–and adults too!

 Pin It For Later